 - Traditional: Begum (for married women)

 Bangladesh naming does not always consist of the common forename surname format.
-Using two forenames are common, but not required, and when religious titles are used, surnames usage is inconsistent.
+Using two forenames is common, but not required, and when religious titles are used, surnames usage is inconsistent.
 Many use ancestral or occupational surnames like Khan, Chowdhury, or Sheikh.

-Organizational Names:
+Organizational Names

 Bangladeshi business entities include: